romrawinjp/30DaysOfStreamlit/day3.md

 ## App visualization

-1. Here is the display when entering the app
+1. Here is the display we will see when first entering the app on the web browser

     ![before](./image/day3-1.png)